Skip to main content

 Configuration Fields Explained

 • Description: Describe what the tool does (e.g., "Useful when you need to add a task for future development my SAAS product").
-This helps in identifying the tool's purpose and helps AI Assistant to decide when the tool should be used.
+This helps in identifying the tool's purpose and helps AI Agent to decide when the tool should be used.

 • URL: The webhook URL provided by Make when setting up the "Custom Webhook" action.